tigera-solutions/calicocloud-kaas-workshop-demo/modules/enable-l7-visibility.md

 **Goal:** Enable L7/HTTP flow logs in hipstershop with Calico cloud.

-Calico cloud not only can provide L3 flow logs, but also can provide L7 visibility without service mesh headache.
+> Calico cloud not only can provide L3 flow logs, but also can provide L7 visibility without service mesh headache.
 For more details refer to [Configure L7 logs](https://docs.tigera.io/v3.11/visibility/elastic/l7/configure) documentaiton.

+**Not supported:**

+  Windows
+  eBPF dataplane
+  RKE clusters

 ## Steps